Nanban (2012 film): Plot

-During their final year of college, Pari and Riya begin a relationship.
+During their final year of college, Pari and Ria begin a relationship.
 After a break-in at Virus's house, Virus threatens Senthil with expulsion unless he testifies against Pari.
-Unwilling to disappoint his family or Pari, Senthil attempts suicide but is saved by his friends.
-Virus rescinds his expulsion threat, and Senthil secures a job.
-Venkat convinces his father to let him pursue wildlife photography.
+Unwilling to disappoint Senthil's family and Pari, Senthil attempts suicide but he is saved by Pari, Ria, and Venkat.
+Virus cancels Senthil's expulsion threat, and Senthil secures a job.
+Venkat convinces his father Ramakrishnan to let him pursue wildlife photography.

-In the present, Venkat and Senthil bring Riya from her wedding to find Pari.
-In the past, Virus decides to set a hard exam to fail Senthil and prevent him from obtaining the job.
-Pari and Venkat steal the exam paper without his knowledge, but Senthil refuses to cheat and throws it away.
-Eventually, Virus notices that the exam paper has been stolen from his office and expels the trio.
+In the present, Venkat and Senthil bring Ria from her wedding in Madurai to find Pari.
+In the past, Virus decides to set a hard examination to fail Senthil and prevent Senthil from obtaining the job.
+Pari and Venkat steals the examination question papers without Virus's knowledge, but Senthil refuses to cheat and throws it away.
+Eventually, Virus notices that the examination question paper has been stolen from his office and he expels the trio from the college.

-Following the trio's expulsion, Ria, having given the office key to the trio, finally confronts her older sister, Shwetha, and her father by revealing that her brother, who was presumed to have died in a train accident, actually committed suicide due to the pressure his father had put him through into becoming an engineer, since he wanted to pursue his own dream by becoming a writer instead, but only to simply write a suicide note.
+Following the trio's expulsion from the college, Ria, having given the office key to the trio, finally confronts her older sister, Shwetha, and her father by revealing that her brother, who was presumed to have died in a train accident, actually committed suicide due to the pressure his father had put him through into becoming an engineer, since he wanted to pursue his own dream by becoming a writer instead, but only to simply write a suicide note.

-Later, Shwetha goes into labour during a flood and the roads to the hospital are inaccessible, but the trio successfully manage to help deliver the child.
-As a result, Virus revokes the expulsion and allows the trio to take their final exams.
-After taking the final exams, Pari disappears on graduation day.
+Later, Shwetha goes into labour during a flood and the roads to the hospital are inaccessible, but the trio successfully manage to help deliver Shwetha's child.
+As a result, Virus cancels the expulsion of the trio and he allows the trio to take their final examinations.
+After taking the final examinations, Pari disappears on the graduation day.

-In Dhanushkodi, Venkat, Senthil, Riya, and Srivatsan reunite with Pari, now revealed as Kosaksi Pasapugazh, a successful entrepreneur.
-Srivatsan accepts defeat.
+In Dhanushkodi, Venkat, Senthil, Ria, and Silencer reunite with Pari, now revealed as Kosaksi Pasapugazh, a successful entrepreneur.
+Silencer accepts defeat.